 “Private Entity” means a person, corporation, general partnership, limited liability company, limited partnership, joint venture, business trust, public benefit corporation, non-profit entity or other business entity.

-“Proposal Development Documents” means drawings and other design-related documents that describe the size and character of a Public-Private Facility as to architectural, structural, mechanical and electrical systems, materials, any Maintenance and Operation Requirements, and such other elements as may be appropriate to the applicable project delivery method.

 “Public Body” has the meaning set forth in RCW 39.10.210, and for purposes of RCW 39.10.510 through .580 specifically includes the State of Washington and the Washington State Department of Transportation.
 In the event of conflict with the provisions of RCW Ch.
 47.29, the provisions of RCW 39.10.500 through .580 shall control.

-“Public-Private Agreement” means a Contract between a Public Body and a Private Entity that relates to the development, financing, Maintenance and/or Operation of a Public-Private Facility.
+“Public-Private Agreement” means a contract between a Public Body and a Private Entity that relates to the development, financing, Maintenance and/or Operation of a Public-Private Facility.
 The Public-Private Agreement may implement a Design-Build-Operate-Maintain, Design-Build-Finance-Operate-Maintain, Design-Build-Finance, or other project delivery method.

 “Public-Private Facility” means a new or existing property, facility, or improvement that meets a public purpose, is developed for a Public Body, and is subject to a Public-Private Agreement, including but not limited to civic or education facilities, roads, bridges, public transit systems, ferry facilities, port facilities, airports, intermodal systems, other transportation facilities, cultural or recreational facilities, medical facilities, utility facilities, and telecommunications facilities.